Estimated read time: 6 minutes

 They change words because they like another word better.
 Not because it actually makes a difference to the audience or impacts that story’s performance.

-I even once had an editor who admitted that he edited to “add value, and it’s my job.”
-That was true for the moment.
-Until they got fired – not by me, by the way.
+I even once had an editor who admitted that he made changes because “it’s my job.”
+That was true for the moment until they were no longer in that role.

 Preferential editors with perceived or actual power over writers are part of a group of today’s content marketers that I call obstructionist marketers.
 Marketers in that group add unnecessary processes and barriers and, in general, slow things down.
 Many times to a halt.
 Usually, it’s all unnecessary, and they end up asking why it hasn’t worked yet!
 Well, because we’ve been busy slowing things to a halt.